makandra/geordi/README.md

 - `-M, [--no-migrations], [--no-no-migrations]`: Run cap deploy instead of cap deploy:migrations
 - `-c, [--current-branch], [--no-current-branch]`: Set DEPLOY_BRANCH to the current branch during deploy

+### `geordi docker`

+Manage docker containers for the current project.

+Manage docker containers to run your project dockerized.

+It expects a docker-compose file that specifies all services, and a service named "main" that opens a shell for the project.

+There are two subcommands:

+- geordi docker setup
+  Builds all docker containers.
+- geordi docker shell
+  Runs the docker service named 'main'.

+### `geordi drop-databases`

 ### `geordi drop-databases`
 Interactively delete local databases.